Geleta116/Se-E-thiopia-Website/README.md

 I used Bootstrap as a frontend Framework for this branch.

 I have also fixed the link problem involved with the video in the previous page that I uploaded.

+I have also given justification for using css for background image purposes on the css files